Selecting energy-momentum trace dependent gravity theories with LSS

 \section{Scalar perturbations for a perfect fluid}

-Cosmological perturbation theory is designed to indicating spacetime anisotropies and inhomogeneities that are not considered in the Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
+Cosmological perturbation theory is designed to indicate spacetime anisotropies and inhomogeneities that are not considered in the Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
 Thus, we can define the FLRW (flat) background metric, $\bar{g}_{\mu\nu}$, as

 where in this case, $g_{\mu\nu}$ denotes the metric of the FLRW-perturbed spacetime with the contribution of the perturbations $\delta g_{\mu\nu}$.
 In terms of the conformal time $\tau$, the FLRW metric reads